herereadthis/redwall/app/static_sites/src/posts/internet-explorer-css.md

 ### *Tip #3:* Set your page's content to a fixed with of 984 pixels (984px)

-If your page is using a grid layout, or especially if you're using frameworks such as Bootstrap or Foundation, then you've most likely set {% raw %}<code>box-sizing: border-box;</code>{% endraw %}.
+If your page is using a grid layout, or especially if you're using frameworks such as Bootstrap or Foundation, then you've most likely set `box-sizing: border-box;`.
 This means on IE7 machines, all your floats are going to break because of the paddings and margins.
 Save a lot of headaches by letting go of liquid columns.

 I've chosen 984px specifically as a matter of praticality: Most users on IE7 or IE8 machines are likely working with old computers and old, small monitors.
 The majority will either be using 1024×768 or 1280×1024, so debugging time will be much faster with one lowest-common-denominator size.
 (984px leaves from for the scrollbar)